-Effective: Fall 2017
+Effective: Intake suspension Fall 2023

-Successful graduates may be employed in dermatology clinics, medical spas, laser care facilities, wellness centres, plastic surgeons offices, dental spas, destination and resort spas, day spas, as well as physicians’ offices which incorporate cosmetic practices.
+Successful graduates may be employed in dermatology clinics, medical spas, laser care facilities, wellness centres, plastic surgeons' offices, dental spas, destination and resort spas, day spas, as well as physicians’ offices which incorporate cosmetic practices.

 Program Learning Outcomes

 The graduate has reliably demonstrated the ability to: